mauro-cuquejo/tp_ia_cursor/PROCESS_DOCUMENTATION.md

 ## 📚 Phase 7: Documentation Update

 ### **User Request:**
-> "if it is necessary, update the readme file"
+> "if it is necessary, update the README file"

 ### **Documentation Enhancements:**
 Completely updated `README.md` with: